White House warns "there will be consequences"

 “They still have other technological thresholds to cross (miniaturized warheads, reentry vehicle), but this was undeniably a major one.”

-The secretive North Korean regime said the rocket had successfully blasted off from a space center on its west coast and claimed the satellite it was carrying had entered its intended orbit.
-The launch followed a botched attempt in April and came just days after Pyongyang suggested it could be delayed.
+The rocket blasted off from a space center on the country’s west coast and delivered a satellite into its intended orbit, the North Korean regime said.
+The launch followed a botched attempt in April and came just days after Pyongyang suggested that a planned launch could be delayed.

 North Korea’s previous claims of successful launches have been dismissed by the United States and other countries.